Esylus/Coding-Standards/3_TestingStandards.md

 * During the process of manufacturing a ballpoint pen, the cap, the body, the tail, the ink cartridge and the ballpoint are produced separately and unit tested separately.
 When two or more units are ready, they are assembled and Integration Testing is performed.
 When the complete pen is integrated, System Testing is performed.

-//---------------------------------------------------------------------------
-Elements of Testing Analogy
-A car manufacturer does not produce the car as a whole car.
-Each component of the car is manufactured separately, like seats, steering, mirror, break, cable, engine, car frame, wheels etc. The manufacturer has multiple layers of testing that are perfomed to ensure any issus are found and addressed.

-Unit testing - After manufacturing each seperate item, it is tested independently as to whether it is working the way it is supposed to work.

-Integration testing - Now, when each part is assembled with another part, that assembled combination is checked if assembling has not produced any side effect to the functionality of each component and whether both components are working together as expected.

-Once all the parts are assembled and the car is ready, it is tested further.

-System testing - The manufacturer needs to check different aspects of the car as per the requirements defined such as if the car can be driven smoothly, breaks, shifts gears and if other functionality is working properly, like car does not show any sign of tiredness after being driven for 2500 miles continuously, or the car passes basic saftey tests like crashing and not hurting the occupant.

-End-to-end testing - The car then needs to be driven in real-world scenarios - traffic, city streets, evasive maneovers, rain/snow/hail/sleet, getting rear-ended, smooth roads vs bumpy roads etc..
-End-to-end testing involves testing the unit with respect to other environment variables that are occuring outside of the car that has been developed.

-Acceptance Testing - The car then needs to be driven by users in a focus group to find out how consumers feel about the capabilities of the product.
-Do they feel like it's smooth?
-Do they like the color and look?
-Would they buy it?
-Would they reccomend it to their friends?

-Regression Testing - The car is approved.
-In the future, the manufacturer finds out about an issue within the motor.
-They go back to their design and correct the issue within the motor.
-They now want to ensure that they have not created a new issue in the vehicle by fixing the motor.
-They procede to run all the tests again.

-//---------------------------------------------------------------------------

 ### 2.2 End-To-End Testing